8ooo8/vim-leetcode/README.md

     - Case-insensitive.
 - This command edits the newly downloaded code files to make syntax checking apps, such as ["syntastic"][syntastic-repo], work.
 - This command closes all other windows in the current tab.
-- This command changes the present working directory of the window(s), in which the leetcode file(s) load, into directory of the file(s).
+- This command changes the present working directory of the window(s), in which the leetcode file(s) load(s), into the directory of the leetcode file(s).
 - This command moves the cursor to the position of the last change made to the loaded code file.
 If it is a newly downloaded code file, move the cursor to where users' code starts.
 Afterwards, depending on the value of [`g:leetcode_auto_insert`](#the-gleetcode_auto_insert-option) possibly automatically enter Insert mode.
 - This command does not pollute the change list, jump list, search history and undo history.
 Hence, built-in mappings such as `g;`, `<C-O>` and `u` are not affected.